 The Technical Challenge

 Generating colouring book designs programmatically isn't straightforward.
-You can't just throw AI at it and expect quality.
-Trust me, we tried.
 Initial AI-generated designs looked generic, overworked, lacking the clean linework that makes colouring enjoyable.

 Pattern Recognition and Generation

 Patterns are fundamental to colouring book design.
 Celtic knots.
 Geometric tessellations.
 Floral motifs.
-Nature-inspired textures.
 Each pattern family has rules.
 Understanding those rules lets you generate infinite variations algorithmically.

 From Digital to Physical